UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 We have some awesome, really cool custom minting contracts that people are going to be able to get creative with.
 So I'll leave it at that.
 We are going to add anything that you see grayed out.
 We have more features that you don't even see in the UI right now.
 So there's a lot to look forward to.
 It's just that we need to release it in steps.

-### **Question:**
+### **Question: Resistance**

-So Resistance has a question;
 1. Wen new UI for airdrop?
 2. What is this collection about?

-#### **Answer:**
+### **Answer:**

-**Mark:** So we have the AirDrop UI done.
+**Mark:** So we have the airdrop UI done.
 We just haven't implemented it.
 We were going to do it a few weeks ago, and then we all got extremely busy with the Marketplace.
 It's just been the priority, and we have been focused on it.
 I'll try to get it launched next week, but I think the main focus is still going to be on the Marketplace.
 All we have to do is publish it.
 I just need to talk with Vahan and make sure that everything's up to date and good there.

 We should be able to push that live.